 Christian is vocal on social media, where he’s garnered more than 40,000 followers on Twitter and started a YouTube channel.
 He regularly posts very opinionated tweets, like “[Black Lives Matter] hates black people” and “black people are more racist than white people” and “being ‘oppressed’ is a choice.”

 Yes, those are real words you can find on his social media account.
-That should surprise no one considering Herschel Walker has voiced his support for Donald Trump as recently as April 2020.
+That should surprise no one considering Herschel Walker voiced his support for Donald Trump as recently as April 2020 and spoke at the Republican National Convention.